Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ABut being a singer, we wanted to keep her going.

-Speaker ASo we've been doing pirate festivals before, but the problem was dressing as pirates.
+Speaker ASo we've been doing pirate festivals before and the problem was dressing as pirates.

-Speaker AAnd now I make mermaid tails, headdresses, tops, necklaces, all that kind of stuff.
+Speaker AAnd so I did, and now I make mermaid tails, headdresses, tops, necklaces, all that kind of stuff.

 Speaker AAnd I swim in my mermaid tails as well now.